IshaanGhost/desktop-companion/README.md

 - **Drag Handle**: Click and drag the transparent border area around each widget (10px border)
 - The widgets have click-through enabled, so clicks pass through to windows behind them except for the drag handle area
-- Widgets can be positioned anywhere on your desktop
+- Widgets are positioned above the taskbar by default but can be moved anywhere on your desktop

+### Hover Tooltips

+- **Cat Widget**: Hover to see CPU usage, RAM usage, and current animation state
+- **Jar Widget**: Hover to see battery percentage, charging status, and current animation state
+- Tooltips update in real-time as values change

 ### System Tray Menu

 - **Settings**: Open configuration window
 - **Exit**: Close the application
+- **Icon Animation**: The system tray icon shows animated cat when normal, goblin when charging/low battery

 ## Configuration